operate-first/service-catalog/README.md

     ```

 4. A tab in your default browser should appear if not by default, the app will be available on http://localhost:3000.

+For local development with the kubernetes plugin, kubectl proxy is by default started on port `8001`, if you have something already running on this port make sure to add the `--port=<your_port>` option to the kubectl proxy command in `yarn dev` script.

 ### Run in a Kubernetes cluster